3 Winter Super Foods to Boost Immune Function

 It also has anti-cancer, blood lipid-lowering, and blood sugar-lowering functionalities.

-It’s is easy to incorporate into a daily diet—stir-fried, added to soups, made into salads, and more.
+Spinach is easy to incorporate into a diet— it can be stir-fried, added to soups, made into salads, and more.

 Garlic

-Garlic is multifunctional, and helps prevent and treat ailments such as tumors, cardiovascular diseases, and Alzheimer’s disease.
+Garlic is multifunctional; it helps prevent and treat ailments such as tumors, cardiovascular diseases, and Alzheimer’s disease.
 It can also remove heavy metals from the body.

 Tips on Eating Garlic

-Adding sweet potatoes, spinach, and garlic to your daily diet can provide additional seasonal support to our immune systems.
+Adding sweet potatoes, spinach, and garlic to your daily diet can provide additional seasonal support to your immune system.